 There is little place for the atomised self, the lone scholar ploughing a solitary furrow of intellectual, research and endeavour.
 My contrast learning is as much a matter of socialization and acculturation.

-Trans4m Communiversity Associates (TCA) is an innovative new global venture that combines the best of co-creative consultancy, with an analytical edge that will transform your local society.
+Trans4m Communiversity Associates (TCA) is an innovative new global venture that combines the best of co-creative consultancy, with an analytical edge that assists in transforming your local society.
 Developed over forty years, through the work of Trans4m, TCA offers tools and techniques for releasing what we call a Communiversity.
 That is a local learning space for liberating the DNA of your culture, so that people generate new ways of releasing their potential, economically, socially, culturally and communally.
-Through the remarkable resource of the TCA Online Portal (TOP) – together with our face-to-face workshops – together we will co-create your community, culture and society
+Through the remarkable resource of the TCA Online Portal (TOP) – together with our face-to-face workshops – together we will co-create your community, culture and society.

 TCA Vision & Purpose